What is IEC 62304 and why do we hit two birds with one stone with ISO 13485

 From safety class C onwards, standards, methods and tools must be recorded in advance in a development plan and a documentation of the work steps must be kept.
 More details are specified in ISO 61508.

 If the process of work development is carried out carefully, it facilitates the other processes considerably.
 Precise procedures for these are also defined in the IEC 62304.
-The software risk management, for example, can be implemented according to the ISO 14971.If the given standards are adhered to, software for medical products can be implemented efficiently and in accordance with the requirements.
+The software risk management, for example, can be implemented according to the ISO 14971.If the prescribed standards are adhered to, software for medical products can be implemented efficiently and in accordance with requirements.
 Moreover, not only medical devices are considered medical products.
 Even software that is only partially related to the healthcare sector must have been developed according to the prescribed standards!

 Of course, we want to assure you that our products meet the standards.
-Therefore, we would like to point out here that a simple certification according to IEC 62304 is not sufficient!
+Therefore, we would like to point out here that a simple certification according to IEC 62304 is not sufficient!Because everyone is entitled to issue such a certificate.
+Accordingly, it is not allowed to develop medical products if you only have a certification for IEC 62304!

-That's why we are getting certified according to ISO 13485.
-Because the examination for ISO 13485 is carried out by accredited bodies.
-They also check for conformity with IEC 62304
+That's why we get certified according to ISO 13485.This means that the ISO 13485 examination is conducted by accredited bodies.
+They also check for conformity with IEC 62304This means that a company that is certified according to ISO 13485 is also tested according to IEC 62304!